ruhajaved/ENSF409_EightQueens/README.md

 2. Also remember that a queen is a chess piece which can attack any piece located in the same row, same column, or in any of the four diagonals.
 3. Currently main houses examples of possible system uses.
 When the program is run as is here, nothing will happen.
 Either uncomment the code in main or write custom code in main to exercise system functionality.
 4. This system supports deep cloning of EightQueens objects.
+5. The algorithm does not account for the fact that queens may already be placed on the board such that they conflict before the algorithm runs.
+For example, where two queens are manually placed at [0][0] and [1][1] on the chessboard (by calling setQueen), and setQueens(1) is called, the algorithm will return true, even though the queens at [0][0] and [1][1] conflict.